intmus/inttheory19-20/_11-further-part-writing/e1-tonalsequences.md

 ### Conclusions

-In your classification of the two-voice progression above, you likely described each line individually (e.g. descending diatonic 2nds that last one whole note), or you may have describe the intervals between the two lines for each measure (e.g. a diatonic 7th resolving to diatonic 6th, then repeating after transposing down a diatonic 2nd).
+In your classification of the two-voice progression above, you likely described each line individually (e.g. descending diatonic 2nds that last one whole note), or you may have described the intervals between the two lines for each measure (e.g. a diatonic 7th resolving to diatonic 6th, then repeating after transposing down a diatonic 2nd).
 Neither of these is sufficient, however, once we add a third voice.

 Instead, we classify *harmonic* sequences by describing the movement of the *roots* of each chord.
 We do *not* label harmonic sequences by inversions or the bass line.
 If we were to identify sequences by bass lines, all sequences that created a particular style of bass line (e.g. descending by stepwise motion) would be grouped together, even if they shared no harmonic similarities.
 (You can see this concept in the next two examples below.)
 Taking this into account, the description of the sequence in the example above would be:
 - A diatonic harmonic sequence with root-movement by descending 5th that alternates between root-position seventh chords and second-inversion triads.